-Garantia's solvency strengthened from the previous year due to a reduction in the solvency capital requirement.
-The company's basic own funds amounted to EUR 105.3 (117.0) million at the end of the financial year and the solvency capital requirement was EUR 45.5 (53.4) million.
-The solvency ratio, or the ratio of basic own funds to the solvency capital requirement, was 231.3% (219.2).
+Garantia's solvency strengthened on the previous year due to a reduction in the solvency capital requirement and the growth of Garantia's basic own funds.
+The company's basic own funds amounted to EUR 109.2 (105.3) million at the end of the financial year and the solvency capital requirement was EUR 44.4 (45.5) million.
+The solvency ratio, or the ratio of basic own funds to the solvency capital requirement, was 245.7% (231.3).

 The company's solvency is strong as its own funds are more than double the amount of the capital requirement calculated under the requirements of the Insurance Companies Act and the Solvency II rules.
-At the end of the financial year, the company's basic own funds included a loss buffer totalling EUR 59.8 (63.6) million.
+At the end of the financial year, the company's basic own funds included a loss buffer totalling EUR 64.8 (59.8) million.

-Basic own funds decreased as a result of the negative profit for the financial year and a decline in the value of investment assets.
+Basicown funds grew mostly as a result of a strong balance on the technical account and the increase in the value of investment assets.
 Basic own funds include, as a deduction, foreseeable dividends, the amount of which also increased on the previous year.

-The reduction in the solvency capital requirement during the financial year resulted mainly from a decrease in the capital requirement for market risk.
-The capital requirement for market risk decreased as a result of lower equity risk and credit spread risk.
-The reduction in the amount of market risk was caused by the decline in the value of the investment portfolio and the investment allocation changes that were carried out during the year.
-The underwriting risk related capital add-on also decreased compared with the previous year.
+The reduction in the solvency capital requirement during the financial year resulted from a reduction of the capital requirement for insurance and market risk.
+The capital requirement for market risk decreased as a result of lower interest rate risk and foreign exchange risk.
+The reduction in risks was caused by allocation changes in the investment portfolio.
+The capital add-on associated with insurance risk remained on the previous year's level.